mashalafzal/Ethics-based-Automated-Negotiation/README.md

 2. running code                 # a folder containing the python scripts to perform the experiment.

 2.1 all_functions.py            # a python script containing functions to generate the required input and other functions to carry on the negotiation.
 This script is self-contained, it does not depend on other scripts.
 2.2 negotiation.ipynb           # a jupyter notebook containing the main negotiation class.
-This notebook is dependent on the all_functions.py script.
+This notebook is dependent on the all_functions.py.
 2.3 loop.py                     # a python script containing a loop to perform the negotiation for desired number of iterations and record the data of entire negotiation process in a combined csv file.
+This script is dependent on negotiation.ipynb and all_functions.py.

 3. results                      # a folder containing results of the experiment performed on various input size.